leo27945875/MHingeGAN-for-multi-label-conditional-generation/README.md

 # MHingeGAN for multi-label conditional generation

-Use MHingeGAN to do multi-label conditional generation with CLEVR dataset.
+Use MHingeGAN to do multi-label conditional generation on CLEVR dataset.

 ## Some Changes for Adapting Multi-Label Condition